apache/trafficserver/doc/developer-guide/introduction/header-file-structure.en.rst

    |TS| core header files.
 These can only be used inside |TS| itself because they either depend on internal
    data structures either directly or operationally.
 This is linked in to the ``traffic_server`` binary therefore has no explicit linkage when used in the core.

-"tsutil"
-   Plugin API internal header files.
-These are header files for the internal ``tsutil`` library (see below).
-Theses can only be used inside |TS| itself.

 New Plugin API layout
 =====================